2026 · 05 · 16 · Sat

 What changed

-The standalone Operator site has been fully deprecated; ChatGPT Agent is now the unified agentic experience combining web browsing, deep research, and file operations in a single interface.
+The standalone Operator site is fully deprecated; ChatGPT Agent unifies web browsing, deep research, and file operations in one interface.

 Why it matters